Judge blocks NY's bid to shutter NRA, but lawsuit continues

 James’ lawsuit, filed in August 2020, tells “a grim story of greed, self-dealing, and lax financial oversight” at the NRA’s highest levels, but it does not allege any financial misconduct benefited the organization or harmed the public, or that the NRA is incapable of “continuing its legitimate activities on behalf of its millions of members,” Cohen wrote in a 42-page decision.

-Messages seeking comment were left with lawyers for the other defendants: LaPierre; the NRA’s general counsel John Frazer; its former treasurer Wilson Phillips; and former chief of staff Joshua Powell.
+Messages seeking comment were left with a spokesperson for NRA and with lawyers for the other defendants: LaPierre; general counsel John Frazer; former treasurer Wilson Phillips; and former chief of staff Joshua Powell.

+In a court filing last year, lawyers for the organization called the lawsuit brought by James, a Democrat, “a blatant and malicious retaliation campaign against the NRA and its constituents based on her disagreement with the content of their speech.”

+James is seeking to ban LaPierre and the three others from serving in the leadership of any not-for-profit or charitable organization conducting business in New York, which would effectively remove them from any involvement with the NRA.

 LaPierre, the CEO who has been in charge of the NRA’s day-to-day operations since 1991, is accused in the lawsuit of spending millions on private travel and personal security and accepting expensive gifts — such as African safaris and use of a 107-foot (32-meter) yacht — from vendors.